 - The diaper may be the right size, but fastened too loosely.
 Try closing it tighter.

-- A baby boy’s diaper sometimes leaks if his penis is pointing upward inside of it.
-Try directing the penis downward as you put on his diaper.
+- A baby boy’s diaper sometimes leaks if their penis is pointing upward inside of it.
+Try directing the penis downward as you put on their diaper.

 - If your baby is between sizes, the solution is time.
 Wait a few weeks, and then try the next size up.